tjvantoll/articles/js-in-2018/article.md

 # Choosing Between Progressive Web Apps, React Native, and NativeScript in 2018

 If you are a JavaScript developer looking to build a mobile app in 2018, you have never had more options.
-You can build for the web with a Progressive Web App, build a hybrid app using Cordova, build native iOS and Android apps using frameworks like React Native or Progress’s own NativeScript, or choose some combination of all of these things.
+You can build for the web with a Progressive Web App, build a hybrid app using Cordova, build native iOS and Android apps using frameworks like [React Native](https://facebook.github.io/react-native/) or [NativeScript](https://www.nativescript.org/), or choose some combination of all of these things.

-This article will give you clear guidance on which approach makes sense for the app you need to build.
-You’ll learn about the three most popular options JavaScript developers have for building apps today —Progessive Web Apps, Cordova, and JavaScript-driven native apps—and then you’ll see some innovative ways developers are combining these approaches.
+Here at Progress, we’ve been getting a lot of demand for a comparison between Progressive Web Apps and JavaScript-driven native frameworks like React Native and Progress’s own NativeScript, so that will be the focus of this article.

-For each option you’ll get some clear guidelines on when the approach makes sense, and when it doesn’t, depending on the application needs.
+We’ll start by discussing Progressive Web Apps and the JavaScript-driven native approach in detail, and move on to give some clear guidelines on when each approach makes sense.
 Let’s start the conversation by looking at Progressive Web Apps.

-## Option 1: Progressive Web Apps
+## Progressive Web Apps

-Progressive Web Apps (PWAs) are a series of new APIs that add a number of new features to web applications.
-The PWA initiative has received a lot of attention in the JavaScript community in the last year, as Google, Microsoft, and Mozilla have all been pushing the technology heavily through their .
-It’s hard to attend a JavaScript conference without accidentally attending at least one talk on PWAs.
+[Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/) (PWAs) are a series of new APIs that add a number of new features to web applications.
+The PWA initiative has received a lot of attention in the JavaScript community in the last year, as Google, Microsoft, and Mozilla have all been pushing the technology heavily through their respective channels.
+It’s hard to attend a JavaScript conference without accidentally attending at least a few talks on PWAs.

 Why all the hype?
-PWAs open the door to a lot of really useful functionality for web apps, including the following.
+The PWA APIs open the door to a lot of really useful functionality for web apps, including the following.

 * **Home screen placement**—PWAs can appear on the user’s home screen, just like native mobile applications do.
-* **Offline**—PWAs work offline by default, and can employ more advanced caching strategies.
+* **Offline**—PWAs work offline by default, and can employ advanced caching strategies.
 * **Push notifications**—PWAs give web apps the opportunity to send push notifications, even when the web app is not being actively viewed.

-This functionality has the power to add a lot of value to a traditional web application.
-The site [pwastats.com](https://www.pwastats.com/) includes an impressive list of case studies of companies that have not only performance metrics like load time, but also business-centric metrics like conversation customer acquisition rates.
+This functionality has the ability to add a lot of value to a traditional web application.
+The site [pwastats.com](https://www.pwastats.com/) includes an impressive list of case studies from companies that have switched to Progressive Web Apps.
+As the stats show, many of these companies have not only improved performance metrics like load time, but also business-centric metrics like conversation and customer acquisition rates.

 ![](twitter-lite.png)
 _Twitter Lite case study from pwastats.com_